ptarmiganlabs/butler-docs/content/en/docs/reference/alert template fields/_index.md

 If a template field is used for an alert type where that field is not supported, the field will simply be blank.
 No errors will occur.

 {{% alert title="Warning" color="warning" %}}
-Not all alert types support template fields.
+Not all alert destinations (Slack, Teams, Email, MQTT, outgoing webhooks etc) support template fields.

 Please see the [Concepts](/docs/concepts) and [Getting started](/docs/getting-started/setup/reload-alerts) sections for more information about which alert types support templates.
 {{% /alert %}}